Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Numerical setup and examples

-except this time the noise $\{B^H_t\}_t$ is assumed to be a fractional Brownian motion (fBm) with Hurst parameter $0 < H < 1$.
-It turns out that, for $0 < H < 1/2$, the order of convergence is $H + 1/2$.
-The same seems to hold for a nonlinear dependency on the fBm, but the proof is more involved, depending on a fractional It\^o formula (see \cite[Theorem 4.2.6]{BHOB2008}, \cite[Theorem 4.1]{Bender2003}and \cite[Theorem 2.7.4]{Mishura2008}), based on the Wick It\^o Skorohod (WIS) integral (see \cite[Chapter 4]{BHOB2008}).
+and where the noise $\{B^H_t\}_t$ is assumed to be a fractional Brownian motion (fBm) with Hurst parameter $0 < H < 1$.
+It turns out that, for $0 < H < 1/2$, the order of convergence is $H + 1/2,$ while for $1/2\leq H < 1,$ the order of convergence is 1.
+In any case, this is higher than the order $H$ estimated in previous works.
+The same seems to hold for a nonlinear dependency on the fBm, but the proof is more involved, depending on a fractional It\^o formula (see \cite[Theorem 4.2.6]{BHOB2008}, \cite[Theorem 4.1]{BENDER200381}and \cite[Theorem 2.7.4]{Mishura2008}), based on the Wick It\^o Skorohod (WIS) integral (see \cite[Chapter 4]{BHOB2008}).
 A corresponding WIS isometry is also needed (see e.g. \cite[Theorem 4.5.6]{BHOB2008}), involving Malliavin calculus and fractional derivatives.
 For these reasons, we leave the nonlinear case to a subsequent work and focus on this simple linear example, which suffices to illustrate the peculiarity of the dependence on $H$ of the order of convergence.
-For this linear equation, the proof of convergence is done rigorously below, with the framework developed in the first sections.
+For this linear equation, the proof of convergence is done rigorously below, with the framework developed in the main article.

-We need to estimate the last term in \eqref{expectedestimateglobalerrorintegral} of \cref{propbasicstrongestimate}, involving the steps of the term $f(t, x, y) = -x + y$, which in this case reduce to
+We need to estimate the last term in \cref{expectedestimateglobalerrorintegral} of \cref{propbasicstrongestimate}, involving the steps of the term $f(t, x, y) = -x + y$, which in this case reduce to

 for $0 \leq s \leq T$.
 There are several ways to represent an fBm (see e.g. \cite{BHOB2008, Mishura2008}).
 We use the formula (see \cite[eq.
 (2.1)]{MandelbrotVanNess1968} or \cite[eq.
 (1.1)]{BHOB2008})